23 foods to help lose weight

 16. Hot Peppers and Jalapeños

 It’s not the pepper itself, but the chemical that makes them hot – capsaicin – that does the work here.
-They alert your hormones and increase your heart rate, make you breathe faster and force your body burn more calories and fat.”
+They alert your hormones and increase your heart rate, make you breathe faster, and force your body to burn more calories and fat.”